-Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status what could be considered pure performance data.
-For example: The EMCJS Regional Scorecard includes a number of different tabs that include demographics of those in custody, number of mental health assessors called etc. Whilst this is important data for the management of the service, these are not performance indicators and therefore could be clearly separated out so a clear list or dashboard of the performance indicators are displayed.
-The EMCHRS L&amp;D performance pack shows the reasons for non-attendance at the training courses it runs but this is a management information tool not a performance measure.
-The EMSOU performance packs contain some demand data such as number of reviews done by the regional review unit.
-To ensure the performance of the unit is clearly presented in management reports the units should review how the information is presented.
-Risk: Lack of clarity in performance reporting combine and separate management data and performance data as required.
+Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status what could be considered pure performance example: The EMCJS Regional Scorecard include number of different tabs that include demographics of those in custody, numental health assessors called etc. Wimportant data for the management of service, these are not performance in therefore could be clearly separated of clear list or dashboard of the performindicators are displayed.
+The EMCHRS L&D performance pack reasons for non-attendance at the tracourses it runs but this is a managem information tool not a performance mean of the EMSOU performance packs contarted demand data such as number of reviet the regional review unit.
+To ensure the performance of the unit is copresented in management reports the unit review how the information is presented.
+Risk: Lack of clarity in performance reports. es a Imber of Chilst this is If the dicators and out so a ance Shows the sining hent heasure. in some hews done by Ilearly se should combine and separate management data and performance data as required.
 Importantly, performance data can be looked at across departments, which is crucial for the integrated nature of EMSOU's work.
 For example, a SOC operation will not be completed by a SOC syndicate alone, the input of the SIU and other teams needs to be understood.
 Update Sep 20 - In progress: the new performance system will be able to show demand data and so on, but also data that points towards the effectiveness and efficiency of any given unit.
 It will be flexible enough to combine and separate management data and performance data as required.
 A proof of concept has been run across SOC and EMSOU are now looking at resources to roll this out across the organisation.
 The reworking of the PMG as described above will also assist with this.
 Update Oct 2020 - Funding for resources to take this work forwards has recently been approved (project worker, performance manager, full stack developer).
 Recruitment is the next stage.
 Update - 11/05/2021: EMSOU are in the final stages of recruiting a performance manager (interview w/c 17th May) Work continues around the BI tool, including examining the ability to pull data from existing systems.
-EMSOU record all requests for service into the ROCU via APMIS- extracting data from this system will give a richer picture around performance across the different capabilities, identify any capability gaps and also assist in identifying areas where l Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status we may need to grow / expand capability in the future.
+EMSOU record all requests for service into the ROCU via APMIS- extracting data from this system will give a richer picture around performance across the different

+Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status we may need to grow / expand capability in the future.
 Update 17/06/2021 - Performance Manager recruited with a start date of 19 July 2021.
 The 11/05/2021 update work is ongoing.